 We find considerable interaction with consensus documents produced by the ICC, ASHRAE and NSF International.

 It is noteworthy that there are many user-interest technical committee members on this committee from the State University of New York, the University of Kentucky, West Virginia University, the University of Texas, University of California Berkeley and the University of Texas San Antonio; thereby making it one of only a few ANSI accredited standards with a strong user-interest voice from the education.
 This is another reason why we bear less heavily in this document.

 Public input on the 2023 revision is due January 6, 2021

 We always encourage direct participation.
 You may communicate directly with Sarah Caldwell or Laura Moreno at the National Fire Protection Association, One Batterymarch Park, Quincy, MA 02169-7471 United States.
 TEL: 1 800 344-3555 (U.S. & Canada); +1 617 770-3000 (International)

-This standard is on the standing agenda of our monthly Laboratory Safety standards teleconference.
+This standard is on the standing agenda of our periodic Laboratory standards teleconference.
 See our CALENDAR for the next online meeting; open to anyone.
-Use the login credentials at the upper right of our home page.

 Colleagues: Richard Robben, Mark Schaufele